icub-tech-iit/outside-collaborators/README.md

     - Edit the field [`repository`][5] of the newly created workflow to let it point to your main dashboard repo.
     - Edit the content of the newly created file [`.outside-collaborators/override.yml`][6] according to your needs.

-You are good to go ✨
+You are finally good to go ✨

 ## 🔳 Outro
 We hope that you will find this workflow helpful!